Welcome to the Norfolk Branch of Butterfly Conservation

 History of the Branch

-The Norfolk Branch was formed in 1982 and as of September 2015 had 993 members.
+The Norfolk Branch was formed in 1982 and currently has over 900 members.
 As a voluntary organisation we care for butterflies and moths of Norfolk from gardens to nature reserves.
 We monitor butterfly populations and work with other wildlife organisations to maintain the habitats that butterflies and moths need.
 The Swallowtail butterfly is found only in Norfolk and so we have particular responsibility for making sure that it survives in its strongholds in the Norfolk Broads.
 We also attend many events in the county to inform the general public about what they can do in their gardens to help butterflies and moths thrive.
 In 1992 Butterfly Conservation purchased Catfield Fen which is managed to promote the special fauna and flora and it is a stronghold for the Swallowtail Butterfly.
 For more information on Catfield Fen click here (including a map and directions).

 The Branch’s Activities